-The priorities identified within the Police and Crime Plan are as follows:
+The priorities identified within the Police and Crime Plan for the financial year 2020-2021 (identified by PCC Kathryn Holloway) are as follows:

 - 1. A return of more visible Community Policing across the County. - 2.
 To re-build public confidence in Bedfordshire Police. - 3.
 To ensure that the police are available when we need them most. - 4.
 Putting victims at the centre of the way we police and prosecute. - 5.
 A fair deal on policing wherever you live in the town or in the country. - 6.
 Protecting the police to protect the public with a proper duty of care. - 7.
 Genuinely being a Commissioner for all communities. - 8.
 Working with partners to break the cycle of serial offending and to prevent crime wherever possible.